-VOORTMAN COOKIES BURSARIES
+VOORTMAN COOKIES BURSARY

-A number of bursaries are available to first-year and returning full-time students who are admitted to King's and can demonstrate financial need and Christian commitment.
+A number of bursaries are available to full-time students who attend King's and can demonstrate financial need and Christian commitment.

-WEBB & BETTY TOLMAN SCHOLARSHIP
+WEBB & BETTY TOLMAN MEMORIAL SCHOLARSHIP

 One scholarship of \$1,000 will be awarded each year to a full-time returning student enrolled in a degree program.
 To be eligible students must maintain a 3.0 or higher G.P.A. and demonstrate Christian commitment.
 Preference will be given to a student from the province of British Columbia with community involvement and/ or volunteer experience.